mrclay/Props/README.md

 Besides Closures, you can use an [Invoker](https://github.com/mrclay/Props/blob/master/src/Props/Invoker.php#L5) or [Factory](https://github.com/mrclay/Props/blob/master/src/Props/Factory.php#L5) to specify how to find/build dependencies, but really, anonymous functions are the most readable solution.

+## Pimple port

+You can probably tell Props is influenced by [Pimple](http://pimple.sensiolabs.org/).
+If you're used to its API you can switch easily to `Props\Pimple`, which just uses property set/gets instead of ArrayAccess (it passes a port of Pimple's test suite as well).
+This lets you subclass and add `@property` declarations just like `Props\Container`.

+You can see an [example](https://github.com/mrclay/Props/blob/master/scripts/example-pimple.php) that's similar to the Pimple docs.

 ## Requirements

  * PHP 5.3